PyVRP/PyVRP/docs/source/setup/introduction_to_vrp.rst

 Supported VRP variants
 ----------------------

-In this section, we introduce the VRP variants that are supported by PyVRP.
+In this section, we introduce the VRP variants that PyVRP currently supports.
 An extensive list of VRP variants can be found in `Toth and Vigo (2014) <https://doi.org/10.1137/1.9780898718515>`_.

 .. note::